crystalwinghero/SwiftExtensions/README.md

 # SwiftExtensions

-A description of this package.
+A bunch of frequently used swift extensions.